table of contents

 || /* glibc <= 2.19: */ _BSD_SOURCE || _SVID_SOURCE

 These functions extract the exponent from the internal floating-point representation of x and return it as a floating-point value.
 The integer constant FLT_RADIX, defined in <float.h>, indicates the radix used for the system's floating-point representation.
-If FLT_RADIX is 2, logb(x) is equal to floor(log2(x)), except that it is probably faster.
+If FLT_RADIX is 2, logb(x) is similar to floor(log2(fabs(x))), except that the latter may give an incorrect integer due to intermediate rounding.

 If x is subnormal, logb() returns the exponent x would have if it were normalized.